ipspace/netlab/docs/caveats.md

 * VM version of FRR is a Ubuntu VM.
 FRR package is downloaded and installed during the initial configuration process.
 * You can change FRR default profile with **netlab_frr_defaults** node parameter (`traditional` or `datacenter`, default is `datacenter`).
 * **netlab collect** downloads FRR configuration but not Linux interface configuration.

+(caveats-vmx)=
+## Juniper vMX in Containerlab

+Juniper vMX runs as a container in _containerlab_.
+You have to use _vrnetlab_ to build the container from a vMX disk image.
+See [_containerlab_ documentation](https://containerlab.dev/manual/kinds/vr-vmx/) for further details.

+The Juniper vMX image in *vrnetlab* uses the network `10.0.0.0/24` for its own internal network, which conflicts with the default network used by **netlab** for the loopback addressing.
+See [](clab-vrnetlab) for details.

+(caveats-vptx)=
+## Juniper vPTX

+* *netlab* release 1.7.0 supports only vJunosEvolved releases that do not require external PFE- and RPIO links.
+The first vJunosEvolved release implementing internal PFE- and RPIO links is the release 23.2R1-S1.8.

+The rest of this section lists information you might find helpful if you're a long-time Junos user:

+* vJunos Evolved (vJunos EVO, Juniper vPTX) uses Linux instead of BSD as the underlying OS.
+There are some basic differences from a "default" JunOS instance, including the management interface name, which is `re0:mgmt-0`.
+* After the VM boots up, you need to wait for the *virtual FPC* to become *Online* before being able to forward packets.
+You can verify this with `show chassis fpc`. **NOTE**: You can see the network interfaces only after the *FPC* is online.
+* It seems that the DHCP Client of the management interface does not install a default route, even if received by the DHCP server.
+* The VM will complain about missing licenses.
+You can ignore that.

+(caveats-vsrx)=
+## Juniper vSRX in Containerlab

+You can run Juniper vSRX as a container packaged by *vrnetlab*.
+See [_containerlab_ documentation](https://containerlab.dev/manual/kinds/vr-vsrx/) for further details.

+The Juniper vSRX image in *vrnetlab* uses the network `10.0.0.0/24` for its own internal network, which conflicts with the default network used by **netlab** for the loopback addressing.
+See [](clab-vrnetlab) for details.

+vSRX container built with *vrnetlab* uses **flow based forwarding**.
+You have two ways to use it:

+* Configure security zones, and attach interfaces and rules to them;
+* Change the mode to [**packet based forwarding**](https://supportportal.juniper.net/s/article/SRX-How-to-change-forwarding-mode-for-IPv4-from-flow-based-to-packet-based).

 (caveats-routeros6)=
 ## Mikrotik RouterOS 6